 At the end of the school day (3pm), students have the opportunity to participate in a range of after school clubs and activities.
 Each term, we adapt and change our clubs to help us focus on fixtures and listening to student feedback and interests.
 This year we will be offering: Football, Rugby, Netball, Badminton, Cheerleading, Fitness, Cricket, Trampolining, Rounders and Tennis.

-Head of Physical Education and Science Teacher - Matt Hudson
+Head of Physical Education - Matt Hudson (firstname.lastname@example.org)

 Head of Drama and P.E Teacher – Rebecca O’Donnell